sandulat/remix-docs-gen/README.md

 ## About

-`remix-routes-gen` parses all of your `Remix` loaders and actions and _automatically_ documents all the typings per each route.
+`remix-docs-gen` parses all of your `Remix` loaders and actions and _automatically_ documents all the typings per each route.

 ## Installation